evanthegrayt/planter/README.md

 ```

 ## Customization
-You can change the directories of both the seeder files and the csv files.
+You can change the directories of both the seeder files and the CSV files.
 In
 your `configure` block in `db/seeds.rb`, you can add the following.
 Note that,
 in both instances, the path should be relative to `Rails.root`.